issa-project/issa-pipeline/environment/containers/README.md

 # Docker containers

-Almost all of the tools used in the ISSA pipeline are executed within a docker container context.
+Almost all of the tools used in the ISSA pipeline are executed within a Docker container context.
 That provides greater portability and maintainability of the execution environment.

 ### Configuration

-Variable aspects of docker containers such as directories, languages, etc. are configured in [env.sh](../../env.sh) file.
+Variable aspects of Docker containers such as directories, languages, etc. are configured in [env.sh](../../env.sh) file.

 ### Execution

 Each container folder typically contains:
-- docker image installation or build script
+- Docker image installation or build script `install-<contianer>.sh`
-- docker container run script
+- Docker container run script `run-<contianer>.sh`

 All of the containers, except for `virtuoso`, are started and stopped as they are needed.
 The `virtuoso` container should be constantly running to provide access to the generated Knowledge Graph.

->:point_right:  The `dbpedia-spotlight` English container requires a lot of memory and fails to execute on a 32Gb RAM machine if any other container besides `virtuoso` is running.
+>:point_right:  The `dbpedia-spotlight.en` container requires a lot of memory and fails to execute on a 32Gb RAM machine if any other container besides `virtuoso` is running.

 ### Storage
-Each docker container is provided with a persistent storage directory on the host machine through the mapped volumes mechanism.
+Each Docker container is provided with a persistent storage directory on the host machine through the mapped volumes mechanism.
 These volumes can store models, configurations and database files.
 The volumes are created in the `ISSA/volumes` directory.

-If a docker container has to access pipeline-generated files or pipeline scripts their locations are mapped to the `issa/data` and `issa/scripts` directories in the containers.
+If a Docker container has to access pipeline-generated files or pipeline scripts their locations are mapped to the `issa/data` and `issa/scripts` directories in the containers.

 ## Containers